fleetdm/fleet/handbook/company/communications.md

 ## Writing

+Learn how to communicate as Fleet with guidelines for tone of voice, our approach, grammar and mechanics, and more.

 ### Writing style
   - Infuse the core [values](https://fleetdm.com/handbook/company#values) into everything you write.
   - Read and reread, then rewrite to make it shorter.
 Use links rather than explanations, short sentences.